blazemhan/product-review-app/readMe.md

 - 🚦 Rate limiting to prevent abuse (per IP or user)
 - ⚡ Caching for optimized performance
 - ❗ Centralized exception handling
-- 🔍 Filtering products by category
+- 🔍 Filtering products by name
 - 📄 Pagination support for listing products

 ---